BlueBirdHouse/A-positron-emission-tomography--PET--simulator/ReadMe_forIndex.md

 ## **Introduction**

-The toolbox provides handy tools to study filtering technology, e.g., Kalman filter, ensemble Kalman filter, and $H_{\infty }$ filter.
+The simulator provides handy tools to study filtering technology, e.g., Kalman filter, ensemble Kalman filter, and $H_{\infty }$ filter.
 The interface is also reserved for other estimation technologies, such as expectation-maximization (E-M) and filtered back projection (FBP) algorithms.
 It simulates a PET system and